Swings for Success: ACEing Autism gets autistic kids into the tennis game

 The couple relocated to California in 2010 when Jeste, a La Jolla native, joined the Center for Autism Research & Treatment at UCLA.
 Spurling launched ACEing Autism there as the programs continued to flourish on the East Coast.
 By 2012, ACEing Autism had grown into a full-time operation for Spurling, who now expanded the curriculum in the West.
 When he signed up two years ago to play in Cliff Drysdale Tennis’ “Tennis With The Stars” event in Indian Wells, he didn’t realize it would lead to a partnership between ACEing and the tennis Hall of Famer’s national tennis management company.

-With 45 programs now operating nationwide, Spurling is on pace to add 12 more locations this year, three of which will be at Drysdale-run tennis centers.
+With 45 programs now operating nationwide, Spurling is on pace to add 12 more locations this year.
+Three of those locations will be at Drysdale-run tennis centers.
 This month, the program will debut at Omni La Costa Resort in Carlsbad, with Omni Rancho Las Palmas in Rancho Mirage to follow in April.

 “There are so many families who need us,” says Spurling.
 “They need a program where parents can connect, and the kids are getting exercise, working on their hand-eye coordination, improving their motor skills, even helping with their language.
 The exercise improves their cognitive ability, and they’re making friends.
 Plus, volunteers are learning how to work with kids with autism and learning about autism.
 It becomes a really cool community event.” aceingautism.org Deanna Murphy